nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

 !!! info "KFDRC RNA-Seq workflow"

     [Kids First RNA-seq pipeline](https://github.com/kids-first/kf-rnaseq-workflow) uses multiple tools/packages for expression detection and fusion calls.
-The workflow requires raw FASTQ files as input and generates multiple outputs including the Kallisto transcript quantification files.
-The KFDRC makes all the output files of this pipeline available on the portal as open access data since it is computationally taxing to run this workflow on multiple files.
+The workflow requires raw FASTQ files (controlled access) as input and generates multiple outputs including the Kallisto transcript quantification files.
+All the output files of this pipeline are available on the portal as open access data.
+In addition to the restricted data access issue, it is computationally taxing to run this workflow on multiple files.

 ## Step 1: Filter for open access data

-Login to the KF portal and select the <span class="highlight_txt">File Repository</span> tab and select the <span class="highlight_txt">Browse All</span> option for the Filter.
+* Login to the KF portal
+* Select the <span class="highlight_txt">File Repository</span> tab
+* Select the <span class="highlight_txt">Browse All</span> option for the Filter.

 ![File Repository](../rna-seq-images/1_KFDRC.png "File Repository")